Ka'ai Tom

-Blaze Ka'ai Tom (born May 29, 1994) is an American professional baseball outfielder who is currently a free agent.
-He was drafted in the 5th round of the 2015 Major League Baseball draft by the Cleveland Indians.
+Blaze Ka'ai Tom (born May 29, 1994) is an American former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the Oakland Athletics, Pittsburgh Pirates, and San Francisco Giants.
+He was drafted in the 5th round of the 2015 MLB draft by the Cleveland Indians.
 He made his MLB debut in 2021.
-He has previously played in MLB for the Oakland Athletics, Pittsburgh Pirates and San Francisco Giants.

 Amateur career

 Tom graduated from Saint Louis School in Honolulu, Hawaii, where he played baseball and football, in 2012.
 He was teammates with future Heisman Trophy winner and NFL first round pick Marcus Mariota.
 After going undrafted in the 2012 Major League Baseball draft, he enrolled at Fort Scott Community College in Fort Scott, Kansas, where he played college baseball.
 As a freshman in 2013, he batted .387 with 11 home runs and 57 RBIs.
 After his freshman year, he transferred to the University of Kentucky and joined their baseball team.
 In 2015, as a junior, he batted .375 with five home runs, 51 RBIs, 15 doubles, and 16 stolen bases.